pivotal-cf/docs-pks/nsxt-install-objects-k8s.hbs.md

 ---
-title: Create the VMware NSX Objects for Kubernetes Clusters Provisioned by TKGI
+title: Create the VMware NSX Objects for Kubernetes Clusters Provisioned by TKGI -NSXT
-owner: TKGI-NSXT
 ---

 This topic describes how to create NSX objects for the VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) control plane where Kubernetes clusters run.

 ##<a id='nsxt-install-prereqs'></a> Prerequisites